renato145/game-of-life/README.md

 # Game of life

-Example of game of life with wasm.
+Example of game of life with wasm + react + tailwind.